 Get some exercise.

-It can be difficult to encourage ourselves to exercise, but if you’re fit and able, it can help not only our mood but to kill time.
-Bundle up warm, pop the dog on the lead and stretch your legs, even just for thirty minutes.
+It can be difficult to encourage ourselves to exercise, but if you’re fit and able, it can help not only your mood but to kill time.
+Bundle up warm, put the dog on the lead and stretch your legs, even just for thirty minutes.
 It’ll also contribute to your daily sunlight quota!
 Two birds, one stone and all that jazz.

 Why not get up a good playlist on Spotify and dance around the living room?
 Or even do some light yoga.